List on Bids44 →

 Is the Maruti Suzuki Celerio Still Worth It in 2026?

 Absolutely, for the right buyer.
-The second-generation Maruti Suzuki Celerio, launched in late 2021, will be about 4-5 years old by 2026.
-This means most units are past their initial depreciation curve, making them an excellent value proposition.
-It remains a fantastic option for city commutes and first-time car owners due to its compact size, exceptional fuel efficiency, and Maruti Suzuki’s unparalleled service network across India.
-Spare parts are readily available and affordable, ensuring low ownership costs.
+The second-generation Maruti Suzuki Celerio, launched in late 2021, is now 4-5 years old in 2026.
+This means it’s past its initial depreciation curve but still offers modern features and excellent fuel efficiency.
+It remains a fantastic option for city commuting and first-time car owners.

-Bottom line: If your priorities are low running costs, easy maintenance, and city usability, the Celerio is definitely still worth considering in 2026.
+Bottom line: If you need a reliable, fuel-efficient, and easy-to-maintain city car on a budget, the used Maruti Suzuki Celerio is definitely still worth considering in 2026.

 Maruti Suzuki Celerio Price Guide

-Prices can vary slightly based on the specific variant (LXi, VXi, ZXi, AGS, CNG) and optional accessories.
+Prices can vary slightly based on the specific variant (LXi, VXi, ZXi, ZXi+), transmission type (Manual or AMT), and if it’s a factory-fitted CNG model, which usually commands a premium of ₹15,000-₹30,000.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Maruti Suzuki Celerio in 2026

-Exceptional Fuel Efficiency.
-The Celerio’s K10C petrol engine is a masterclass in frugality.
-Owners consistently report real-world mileage figures between 18-22 kmpl in city conditions and even higher on highways, especially with a light foot.
-In 2026, with fuel prices always a concern, this is a massive advantage for daily commuters and budget-conscious buyers.
+Exceptional Fuel Efficiency The Celerio’s K10C DualJet engine is a masterclass in efficiency.
+Owners consistently report real-world mileage figures of 20-22 kmpl in city conditions and easily 24-26 kmpl on highways.
+For a 4-5 year old car, this translates directly into significant savings on petrol bills, which is a major draw for Indian families.

-Compact and Agile for City Driving.
-The Celerio’s small footprint and tight turning radius make it an absolute breeze to navigate through congested Indian city traffic and squeeze into tight parking spots.
-It’s a car designed for urban environments, taking the stress out of daily commutes.
+Compact Dimensions, Easy City Driveability The Celerio’s compact footprint and light steering make it a breeze to navigate through congested city traffic and park in tight spots.
+Its nimble handling is perfect for urban environments, taking the stress out of daily commutes and making it an ideal choice for new drivers.

 Disadvantages — Why You Might Skip the Maruti Suzuki Celerio in 2026